Textualize/textual/docs/guide/CSS.md

     Variables can only be used in the _values_ of a CSS declaration.
 You cannot, for example, refer to a variable insid ea

-Variables can also refer to other variables.
+Variables can refer to other variables.
 Let's say we define a variable `$success: lime;`.
 Our `$border` variable could then be updated to `$border: wide $success;`, which will be translated to `$border: wide lime;`.